 You will need to research a trustworthy adviser.
 A retirement age, income and other goals need to to be decided.

 Investing without a plan risks needing to change course later.
-You will pay capital gains tax if you sell to move investments.
+You will pay capital gains tax on any profits if you sell to move investments.

 But if you have no idea about goals, making a 40-year plan can feel overwhelming.
 It’s better to get started than procrastinate indefinitely.

-Investing small amounts regularly over a long time accumulates wealth.
+Small amounts invested regularly over a long time accumulates wealth.
 The power of compound interest is incredible.
 Investing $100 weekly from age 20 results in $1.146 million dollars by age 60 (assuming 7% Growth)!

-Money Smart has a simple savings calculator for calculating savings goals.
+A simple savings calculator for calculating your savings goals can be found at Money smart.
 An arbitrary goal to save, for example, an additional million dollars in superannuation is better than none.
 You can perfect the plan later when your goals become clearer.

 How and Where to Invest: Set a Goal, Time Frame and Strategy

-With your goal(s), calculate how much you need to accumulate within what timeframe.
+Once you have a goal, calculate the target you need to accumulate within your timeframe.
 Next, it’s time to consider broad strategy, before getting into individual investments:

 - Invest inside or outside superannuation